Flightsim.to

 I have a bunch of formulas that try to approximate certain parts of the engine, and I feed them with values that I guessed based on what I want the output to look like to hit targets I found in reference videos.
 I have never seen a hot start, but when the formulas see fuel pooled in the engine before combustion starts, they can make the ITT go red.
 It’s half physics, half fudge.

 Known issues: No hung starts, because of sim limitations.
-No engine damage caused by hot starts yet (planned).
+No performance degradation or engine failures implemented yet.

 • Calibrated engine fuel flow and N2 mapping for accurate power response.